-Ability-To-Benefit (ATB) Alternatives & Eligible Career Pathway programs (ECPP)
+Ability-To-Benefit (ATB) Alternatives

-Students may become eligible for Title IV aid through the ATB alternatives in one of two ways.
-If a student first enrolled in an eligible postsecondary program prior to July 1, 2012 (regardless of receipt of any Title IV aid), the student may enroll in any eligible program and can become eligible through one of the ATB alternatives.
-However, if a student first enrolled in an eligible postsecondary program on or after July 1, 2012, the student may only become eligible through one of the ATB alternatives if the student is enrolled in an "eligible career pathway program" (see below for more details about eligible career pathway programs).
+Students may become eligible for Title IV aid through the ATB alternatives in one of two ways:

+- 1. If a student first enrolled in an eligible postsecondary program prior to July 1, 2012 (regardless of receipt of any Title IV aid), the student may enroll in any eligible program and can become eligible through one of the ATB alternatives. - 2.
+If a student first enrolled in an eligible postsecondary program on or after July 1, 2012, the student may only become eligible through one of the ATB alternatives if the student is enrolled in an "eligible career pathway program".
+See below for more details about eligible career pathway programs.

 An ATB student need not be enrolled concurrently in both the eligible postsecondary program and the component for attaining a high school diploma or its recognized equivalent.